Kordian-Dziwisz/education_kubernetes_hello_world/README.md

 # education_kubernetes_hello_world

-The simple hello_world app presenting the creation of pods in kubernetes, it contains typescript app and the dockerbuild files
+The simple hello_world app presenting the creation of pods in kubernetes, it contains typescript app and the dockerbuild files.

+You can use labels! for example you may write `kubectl get service -l type=education`, isn't it fascinating?

 ## To build a docker image: